Available to students on a 504 plan or IEP:

 Bookshare makes reading easier.
 People with dyslexia, blindness, cerebral palsy, and other reading barriers can customize their experience to suit their learning style and find virtually any book they need for school, work, or the joy of reading.

 Bookshare — Available with a qualifying disability.
 Students have access to their school’s Organizational account and can link with an Individual account to have full access at home.
 Students with IEPs have accounts that are managed by the SPED teacher/case manager.
 Students with 504s should work with the school representative that manages the school account to add books and manage the individual account.
+Available to students with a print disability with a doctor or therapist note as documentation.
 Individual school BVSD AT representatives

 Read&Write for Google Chrome Premium (RW4G) Features include grammar check, word prediction, picture dictionary, dictionary, text reader, screenshot, PDF and web readers, audio maker, screen masking, voice typing, translator, highlighting tools, vocabulary list, voice note comments, and practice reading aloud.